Parents go back to school for maths

 Early Years Foundation Stage (EYFS) children at School have also been working hard on new language development work implemented in the recently updated EYFS curriculum.

 The ten Busy Bees children immersed themselves in the traditional tale of the Little Red Hen who asks all her farmyard friends to help her make some bread.
-They then all enthusiastically took to baking their very own cottage loaves, eagerly describing everything they were doing in the kitchen to prepare, knead and bake their little loaves.
+They then all enthusiastically took to baking their very own cottage loaves, eagerly describing everything they were doing in the kitchen to prepare, knead and bake their little loaves with our newly installed Dyson appliances.

 EYFS teacher Mrs. Liz McHale said: “The Busy Bees loved their baking session inspired by the Little Red Hen and it was a brilliant opportunity to develop their language skills, prompting them to describe everything they were doing in great detail.
 Our new EYFS curriculum encourages them to speak and listen in a range of situations and the kitchen was a great place to start this!